tuc-music/cnext-app/ReadMe.md

 The cNext app depends on:
 * The CaravanNext Rest API (https://cnext.tuc.gr/api/) to store and load information about users, events, places, posts, comments, games, etc.
 * The Google Maps API to show events, locations, and users on the map
-* The Google Firebase Cloud Messaging and Apple  Push Notification Service to receive push notifications
+* The Google Firebase Cloud Messaging and Apple  Push Notification Services to receive push notifications
-* The Facebook API to allow user registration/authendications of FB users as well as sharing content to Facebook user feed
+* The Facebook API to allow user registration/authendication of FB users as well as sharing content to Facebook user feed

 ### Building the source
 * Install `nodeJs` and `npm` if you don't have them.
 * Install cordova globally: `npm install -g cordova`
 * Install the ionic globally: `npm install -g ionic`
-* Clone this repository: `git clone https://github.com/ngioldasis/cnext-app.git`
+* Clone this repository: `git clone https://github.com/tuc-music/cnext-app.git`
 * Run `bower install` from the project root to install dependencies declared in bower.json file.
 * Run `npm install` from the project root to install dependencies declared in package.json file.